Survival guide for dating a mono

 Last edited:

-Yes, I was startled to see this thread revived, since the supposedly mono OP, who even named himself Mono something or other, cheated on his poly partner for a good 2 years before she found out. sigh...
+Yes, I was startled to see this thread revived, since the supposedly mono OP, who even named himself Mono something or other, cheated on his poly partner for a good two years before she found out. sigh...
 She still hasn't recovered and it's been a good while.

 YouAreHere, who is mono (and not a cheater, lol, right YaH?
 You're too tired ;) ) has done a great job of loving a poly man.
 You might read her blog.

 I was hoping to gain insight from this thread only to be discouraged.
+It sounded really condescending to monos.
+That's unfortunate.

 I am trying to be understanding.
 I could easily dismiss a poly persons heart as a person who is overly emotionally needy that they need multiple partners to feel emotionally validated (and/or they have a faint streak of emotional masochism).